nefahas/buffercompression/README.md

 	end)

 	rem:sendToServer(...) -- send type to server (eg. anything)

+if you only want a packet that can read / write specific buffers on a type:

 	compressionmodule.newPacket(type: string): packet

-if you only want a packet that can read / write specific buffers on a type
+for the whole replicator and a remote handled by it (for proper server <-> client communication) this method calls .newPacket internally

 	compressionmodule.new(type: string): replicator
-for the whole replicator and a remote handled by it (for proper communication) this method calls .newPacket internally

 all types: